Video Screening Interview

 Advantages of Video Screening Interviews

-Efficiency, cost-effectiveness, and identifying strong candidates are some of many reasons why video screening interviews are becoming more popular.
+Efficiency, cost-effectiveness, and identifying strong candidates are some of the many reasons why video screening interviews are becoming more popular.

 - Efficiency in the interview process allows a faster turnaround for candidates and a quicker time to fill for employers.
 Video screening interviews reduce the coordination required to screen candidates and allow hiring teams to review many candidates in the time that a phone interview used to take for just one.
 This is especially helpful when there are many positions to fill or many candidates who are applying for an open position.